jasongrimes/fretboardfoundation/_chapters/020-chords/040-major-harmony.md

 It's useful to be able to play all the chords in a key in one "position" on the fretboard.
-This means that all chords are found within the same span of four or five frets, so all chords can be played without moving our hand up or down the fretboard.
+This means that all chords are found within the same span of four or five frets, so all chords can be played without moving the fretting hand up or down the fretboard.

 This makes chord progressions easy to play, and helps us develop an intuitive understanding of how the chord tones relate to each other.